freeCodeCamp/learn-sql-by-building-a-student-database-part-1/TUTORIAL.md

 ### 1650.1

+6 rows.
 This showed all the courses with a capital `A`. `ILIKE` will ignore the case of the letters when matching.
 Use it to see the courses with an `A` or `a`.

 #### HINTS